ukwa/ukwa-documentation/content/how-ukwa-works/ops/crawling.md

 - The Domain Crawl (`dc`)
 - The Frequent Crawls (`fc`) which consist of two different crawls (NPLD `npld` and By-Permission `bypm`)

+## Pre-requisites

-This page assumes that a suitable host server has already been set up, with sufficient disk space, and public IP address, and with Docker Swarm installed.
-For details, see:
+This page assumes that a suitable host server has already been set up, with sufficient disk space, and with Docker Swarm installed.
+To meet NPLD requirements, the server must have direct internet access, and use a public IP address that is registered under a domain name that makes it clear who we are.
+This means setting up the DNS records so that site owners can look up who we are based on the IP address alone ( IP => hostname ).

+For further details, see:

 - _TBA: Link to local crawler setup_
 - [AWS Domain Crawl Setup](./crawler_setup_aws_dc)

+### Checking Service Status

+You can check if any stacks are currently deployed using:

+    docker stack ls

+And check the services for a stack with (e.g.):

+    docker stack ps fc_kafka

+You should check you understand the current status of the services before you proceed.
+For example, if you just rebooted the server, then all the services will come up automatically, but you'll still have to wait for Kafka before launching a crawl (see below).

+If the state of the system cannot be made clear, the simplest thing is to start afresh:

+1. as per instructions below, remove all running Docker Stacks.
+2. reboot the server.

+The system will then come back with no live services, and you may launch them as described below, and resume the relevant crawls as approppriate.

 ### Cleaning Up

-Before doing any service changes, it is often helpful to clear out any information associated with services that are no longer running. e.g. this avoids confusion when inspecting the logs of services.
+Note that before doing any service changes, it is often helpful to clear out any information associated with services that are no longer running. e.g. this avoids confusion when inspecting the logs of services.

     docker system prune -f